jasonpn/SimpleDrawingPlayer-final-master/readme.md

-Simple music creation program using MIDI to create sound using shapes.
+Simple music creation program using Java and MIDI to create sound using shapes.